flavio-fernandes/gbpsfc-env/README.md

 #SETUP

-This is a demonstration/development environment for show-casing OpenDaylight GroupBasedPolicy (GBP) with ServiceFunctionChaining (SFC)
+This is a demonstration/development environment for show-casing OpenDaylight OVSDB NETVIRT with ServiceFunctionChaining (SFC)

 The initial instalation may take some time, with vagrant and docker image downloads.